usnistgov/dioptra/docs/source/explanation/components/artifacts-explanation.rst

 Summary: What is an artifact?
 -----------------------------

-An **artifact** refers to the stored outputs of jobs.
+An **artifact** refers to a stored output of a job that is managed by Dioptra.
 A job can produce multiple artifacts, and artifacts produced by a job can be used as inputs to another job.
 How the artifact is used is specified in the entrypoint associated with the job, but the artifact itself is provided at runtime as an input to the job.